The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Roommates (signed) from 1994 is estimated to be worth between £370,000 and £560,000.
-This relief print artwork has shown consistent value growth, with an average annual growth rate of 39%.
-This work has an auction history of 9 total sales since its initial sale on 4th December 2008.
-The sales in the last 12 months have shown a strong performance, with an average selling price of £562,218.
-Over the past five years, the hammer price has ranged from £201,035 in April 2024 to £794,437 in November 2024, providing an average annual growth rate of 39%.
-Roommates is part of a limited edition of 40.
+The value of Roy Lichtenstein’s Roommates (signed) is estimated to be worth between £340,000 and £520,000.
+This relief print artwork, created in 1994, has shown consistent value growth, with an average annual growth rate of 6%.
+This work has an auction history of 9 total sales since its entry to the market in December 2008.
+In the past 12 months, the two works sold achieved an average selling price of £562,218.
+Over the past five years, the hammer price has ranged from £201,035 in April 2024 to £794,437 in November 2024, demonstrating the potential for value growth.
+The edition size of this artwork is limited to 40.

 Meaning & Analysis